-The A-Level Psychology course is a great subject to study because it will help you to develop a range of transferable skills including critical analysis, independent thinking and research.
+The course will not only result in you understanding behaviour on a deeper level, but it will help you to develop a range of transferable skills including critical analysis, independent thinking and research.
 These skills are beneficial in both the working world and when going onto further study.
-Studying Psychology at university can give you a whole host of exciting career options including, marketing, human resources, teaching, nursing, forensic psychology and occupational therapy.
+Studying Psychology at A-Level will help prepare you for a wide range of university courses which can open doors later on in regards to career opportunities including, marketing, human resources, teaching, nursing, forensic psychology and occupational therapy.